mozman/ezdxf/docs/source/addons/openscad.rst

     Helper class to build OpenSCAD scripts.
 This is a very simple string building class and does no checks at all!
 If you need more advanced features to build OpenSCAD scripts look at the packages `pysolid`_ and `openpyscad`_.

     .. automethod:: add

     .. automethod:: add_mirror

-    .. automethod:: add_module

     .. automethod:: add_multmatrix